APPLY: Korean Peninsula Specialist Program 2026-2027

 Next-Generation Korean Peninsula Specialists Program

-The National Committee on American Foreign Policy’s (NCAFP) Forum on Asia-Pacific Security (FAPS) will soon start accepting applications from qualified individuals to join an Emerging Leaders workshop and mentorship program focused on security issues related to the Korean Peninsula.
+The National Committee on American Foreign Policy’s (NCAFP) Forum on Asia-Pacific Security (FAPS) is accepting applications from qualified individuals to join an Emerging Leaders workshop and mentorship program focused on security issues related to the Korean Peninsula.

 What You’ll Gain